starkogi/Mpesa-Payment-Library/README.md

 ```
 Then make HTTP Request to safaricom api server
-NOTE : Change the last parameter value to true when going live
+\nNOTE : Change the last parameter value to true when going live

 ```
 new RequestClient(BuildConfig.CONSUMER_KEY, BuildConfig.CONSUMER_SECRET, BuildConfig.PASSKEY,